tbensky/PrologScheduling/README.md

 This is not the case.
 Prolog (just like your favorite procedural language) may be able to handle such things, but you still have to tell it how.
 All told, Prolog is a just search language.
-Its core contains all of the best practices for matching data (you give it), to some pattern you are looking for (that you also give it).
+Its core contains all of the best practices for matching a pattern (you give it), to some data (that you also give it).
 It returns
 "true" if it finds a match between the two.
 It is generalized search language, that uses backtracking for search efficiency.